-After a tough workout, some soreness is inevitable.
+After a tough workout on the Aaptiv app, some soreness is inevitable.
 (FYI, that’s a good thing!
 It means your muscles worked hard and are getting stronger.)
 However, it can be unpleasant in the days following, and you may even struggle up the stairs or have trouble sitting down because your muscles are so sore.

 You already know the importance of cooling down and stretching after a sweat session to help prevent some next-day soreness.
 But wouldn’t it be nice if there was anything you could do before you start exercising to feel better afterward?
 Here’s what the experts recommend.